bo-li-research/bo-li-research.github.io/_pages/about.md

 <br/><img src='/images/Page-About-image-1.jpg'>

 We develop novel multi-photon laser scanning microscopy and apply them to brain imaging.
-Our research involves multiple disciplines, including Telecommunication, Lasers, Microscopy, and Biology.
+Our research involves multiple disciplines, including electronics, lasers, microscopy, and brain research.
 Different disciplines are combined and promoted by each other.